karkiayush/NetworkProgramming/README.md

 # NetworkProgramming
-This repository holds the code of network programming that i study in 7th sem
+This repository contains the code and examples related to Network Programming, as part of the coursework in the **7th Semester.**